cdt-data-science/cluster-scripts/experiments/examples/nlp/README.md

 ### A more advanced experiment with a GPU using `advanced_experiment.sh`

-Now look at `advanced_experiment.sh`, which is more complicated and better demonstrates many of the component stages we need in our Slurm jobs for Machine Learning.
-Notice the arguments at the start beginning with `#SBATCH`, this is a convenient way to pack your submission arguments into your experiment script without having to give them when you run `sbatch` as we did above.
+Now look at `advanced_experiment.sh`, which is more complicated and better demonstrates the components we need in our Slurm jobs for Machine Learning.
+Notice the arguments at the start beginning with `#SBATCH` -- this is a convenient way to pack your submission arguments into your experiment script without having to give them when you run `sbatch` as we did above.

 We can try submitting this script using `sbatch` as above:
 ```
 mkdir -p /home/${USER}/slogs
 sbatch advanced_experiment.sh
 ```
 As before, Slurm will notify us of a Job ID for monitoring.
 However, this won't appear in your current directory as we have created a new place for Slurm logs at `/home/${USER}/slogs/`.
-This is often more convenient than having log files randomly all over your user space.
+This is often more convenient than having log files littering your user space.
+These files can get **big**, so it is worthwhile periodically flushing this folder.

 You can check this jobs progress using:
 ```
 watch -n 0.5 tail -n 30 /home/${USER}/slogs/slurm-YYYY.out
 ```

-This example requires a GPU and sometimes the cluster is busy so this might end up in queue.
+This example requires a GPU and sometimes the cluster is busy so this might end up queued.
 Hopefully, we can see this job running in action but you might have to wait until the cluster quietens down!

-### Finishing up
+### Finishing Up

 We have gone through a basic example of how to get stuff running on the cluster with Slurm.
 There is plenty more to learn and get to grips with and _now_ is a much better time to do this instead of _right before that important conference deadline_.
 There are two other example experiments in this repo for you to have a look at which give a more rigorous experiment outline for your future work.
 Hopefully this demo has given you the tools to get started running everything on the cluster.